Carrene/meerkat/documents/maestro-details.md

  - Tags
  - Related Nuggets: related Nuggets (this is currently referred to as related items in Nutmeg)
  - Description

+### Assigned(in order)
+Contains a grid that lists all nuggets the user is assigned to as a resource.
+These assigned nuggets are further sorted into separate ‘buckets’
+#### In Progress Nuggets
+User has submitted estimate & WHERE Start Date < Today's Date > Target Date
+##### Columns:
+- ID
+- Name
+- Tempo
+- Type
+- Time Card
+- My Start
+- My Target
+- Hours Worked
+- Project
+- Priority
+##### Time Card Columns:
+- Phase
+- Report Date
+- Hours
+- Notes
+#### Upcoming Nuggets
+-- Comming Soon --
+#### Need Estimate
+User has not yet submitted estimate & When the Phase before the user's assigned phase status was set to 'Complete'
+#### Newly Assigned
+User has not yet submitted estimate & The Phase before the User's assigned phase status is anything other than 'Complete' or 'Done'

 ## Modules & Functions
 ### Nugget Sub Modules